research-software-ecosystem/micoreca/doc/documentation_process.md

 - molecular network

-The workflows that were retrieved and kept if corresponding to one or more of the following steps for microbiome analysis.
+The extracted resources are kept if they correspond to one or more of the following steps for microbiome analysis:

 - **Quality Control (QC) and Filtering**: trimming, removing sequencing errors, adapter sequences, and too-short reads.